Emmaus supports people to work their way out of homelessness.

 This can be very valuable for Emmaus companions as it is often key to helping to rebuild self-esteem, proving that everyone has the capacity to make a difference to the lives of others.

-We sell second-hand goods but not everyone is able to afford to buy even second-hand, so we will support people on certain basic benefits, or who are referred to us, by reducing the prices of our items even further.
-We also work closely with other organisations looking to support vulnerable and marginalised people by providing items and helping people who may never have done so before to furnish a home.
+We sell second-hand goods but not everyone is able to afford to buy second-hand, so we will support people on certain basic benefits, or who are referred to us, by reducing the prices of our items even further.
+We also work closely with other organisations looking to support vulnerable and marginalised people by providing items and helping people who need to furnish a home.